timmcginley/Agile/Projects/Lunar.md

 The first step requires a moon base.
 Your task will therefore be to adapt your agile prototype you develop in this course to support a building system on a moon base.
 Of course this will be a DTU base...

+## lOCATION
+we arE elooking at three differnt locastiuons this year

+* lunar landing Apollo 17
+* LAVA TUBES
+* SOUTH POLE

 The Lunar Base Must:

 ### 01. Accommodate 8 Astronauts: